Mishhad/My-Projects/Public-WiFi-Sniffer-Detector/README.md

-# Public WiFi Sniffer Detector
+# Public WiFi Sniffer Risk Detector

 This project detects whether a public WiFi network is being sniffed or monitored by identifying suspicious network activity.
 It uses packet capturing and analysis techniques to alert the user when unusual behavior is detected.